Ruiqi327/Ruiqi327/README.md

 ## Hi there 👋 I'm Ruiqi!

-- Currently I am a first-year master student in Department of Electronic Engineering, Tsinghua University (THU), supervised by Prof. Yongfeng Huang.
+Currently I am a first-year master student in Department of Electronic Engineering, Tsinghua University (THU), supervised by Prof. Yongfeng Huang.
+Prior to that, I received my B.Eng. degree in College of Electronic Information in 2025.
+Now my researach interests maily cover natural language processing (NLP) and reinforcement learning for large language models (LLMs).

-- I used to do some research in time-varying optimization and control theory from 2022 to 2025, supervised by Prof. Xingxing Ju.
-As the team leader, I won the national prize in the College student's innovation program for this researach.
+I used to do some research in time-varying optimization and control theory from 2022 to 2025, supervised by Prof. Xingxing Ju.
+As the team leader, I won the national award in the College student's innovation program for this researach.
+I am still very interested in designing control-inspired optimization algorithms.

 ### My publications